DirectoryTree/LdapRecord-Docs/laravel/v3/configuration.md

 ## Testing your connection

-Once you have your connection(s) configured, run a quick test to make sure they've been setup properly:
+Once you have your connection(s) configured, run a quick test to make sure they've been set up properly:

 ```bash
 php artisan ldap:test